 Constitution Building Program at the IDEA

-This summer, Julie Cascino interned with the Constitution Building Program at the International Institute for Democracy and Electoral Assistance (IDEA) in The Hague, Netherlands.
+Last summer, Julie Cascino interned with the Constitution Building Program at the International Institute for Democracy and Electoral Assistance (IDEA) in The Hague, Netherlands.
 Together with local, regional and global partners, the Constitution Building program raises awareness of the role constitution-building processes play in managing conflict and consolidating democracy.
 Julie worked on several projects, including a literature review examining constitutional design for inclusive representation of the economically marginalized.

 International Bridges to Justice

-Evan Frauhigher spent this summer working for International Bridges to Justice (IBJ) in Geneva, Switzerland.
+Evan Frauhigher spent last summer working for International Bridges to Justice (IBJ) in Geneva, Switzerland.
 IBJ is a non-governmental organization who strives to guarantee all citizens the right to competent legal representation, the right to be protected from torture, and the right to a fair trial.
 Operating in six countries around the world, IBJ provides training manuals, legal information, case law and other resources to lawyers in developing countries to support and create a sufficient number of trained public defenders and criminal defense aid workers.
 IBJ seeks to achieve a world where each and every person is knowledgeable about their rights and demands those rights to be upheld and a world where international human rights standards are present in every day applications of the law.

 Center for Crime Prevention